409607707/learn_typescript/web/README.md

 * Build class User as a 'mega' class with tons of methods
 * Refactor User to use composition
 * Refactor User to be a reusable class that can represent any piece of data, not just a User

+### Refactor composition

+* I want to have one class that's going to be responsible for storing data related to a user.
+* I want to have another that's responsible for all that eventually logic.
+* And then one more to handle the actual like persistence of data